MrManiacc/MinigameAPI/README.md

 * [AlphaTech](https://github.com/AlphaT3ch) - Contributor
 * [CoderPluto](https://github.com/CoderPluto) - Developer

-# Why on hold?
+# Back on track
-This project has been put on to a temporary hold, because I (MrManiacc) am working on other projects on the [GhostRealms Network](https://github.com/GhostRealms).
-I will try to resume this project as soon as posiable.
-However, this project is delayed until further notice.
-This project may also be merged with the [RealmsLib](https://github.com/GhostRealms/RealmsLib).
-Thank you for your understanding.
+Recently this project was on hold.
+I [MrManiacc](https://github.com/MrManiacc) have decided to take it off of hold.
+This means that I will start work on this project again.
+I hope to get a big release soon (hopefully some kind of beta).
+Thank you!

 # Commands and Permissions
 * /enablemg <Minigame name> - Allows for users with the correct permission ```MinigameAPI.enablemg``` to enable a minigame, this will ask to force currently enabled minigame to shutdown (if there are any).